'Looming' apartment block proposed over war memorial

 Willis Bond tried to bypass the need for notification by using the Covid-19 Recovery (Fast-track consenting) Act, but failed to get approval.

-They had now returned to council with a revised proposal for a building up to eight storeys, which might skate in under the threshold for public notification, MacLean said.
+They had now returned to council with a revised proposal for a building design, potentially with fewer floors, which might skate in under the threshold for public notification, MacLean said.

 It would not be clear for another few weeks whether the notification would still be needed, he said.